 Double check with your attorney if you have a complicated plan.
 You don’t want your heirs to be caught holding the bag because you didn’t update your records.

-If you are using basic form from someone like LegalZoom.
+If you are using the basic form from an online system like LegalZoom.
 I recommend redoing your will every 3-5 years.
-This will insure you are up to date with applicable laws, but also help you review your personal situation to insure your family needs are still meet.
+This will ensure you are up to date with applicable laws, but also helps you review your personal situation to ensure your family needs are still met.

 Check out my post on Why You Need a Last Will Now for more information.